PinkuChanda/Send-data-to-AWS-by-the-MQTT-protocol-using-RIOT-OS/README.md

 7. Test the publish/subscribe mechanism between the MQTT broker and client nodes using a fourth terminal.

+    * Connect to the Grenoble SSH frontend and use the preinstalled mosquitto pub command to send the message "FUAS-RIOT-LAB" to the MQTT broker, referencing the global IPv6 address set in step 5 and the topic name should be test/riot:

         ```
 		your_computer$ ssh <username>@grenoble.iot-lab.info
 		username@grenoble:~$ mosquitto_pub -h 2001:660:3207:400::66 -p 1886 -t test/riot -m FUAS-RIOT-LAB